department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-08-Decision-Letter-Download/research-findings.md

 > _(Why did you click on that letter?)
 "Because it's the most recent."
 (P10)_

-**On the Download VA Letters page, the Claim Letters entrypoint was not discoverable enough**
+**3. On the Download VA Letters page, the Claim Letters entrypoint was not discoverable enough**

 Participants who scrolled below the fold and discovered the Claim letters page understood that it took them to the list of letters, and were able to find their way back to the page when prompted.

 Those who did not scroll far enough to see the Claim letters entrypoint were confused about how to return to that page, and some thought Benefit letters would take them back to the Claim letters list.

-**Navigation from the Download VA letters page back to the claim letter page was tricky for some participants**
+**4. Navigation from the Download VA letters page back to the claim letter page was tricky for some participants**

 > When prompted to navigate to the list of decision letters from this page, 4/10 participants clicked on “View benefit letters”